Philippines Fans Sign Petition To Meet Song Joong-Ki, Will Song Hye-Kyo Join?

 — I ❤ SHK (@sypurple1) March 9, 2017

-Only time will tell if Song Joong-ki and Song Hye-kyo will meet their loyal fans in Philippines.
-Considering China is banning all things Hallyu, a loyal fan base like Philippines will do its bit to enhance the careers of K-pop stars.
+Only time will tell if Song Joong-ki and Song Hye-kyo will meet their loyal fans in the Philippines.
+Considering China is banning all things Hallyu, a loyal fan base like the Philippines will do its bit to enhance the careers of K-pop stars.

 This photo during Dots Bts Scene from KBS Blue-ray Dots DVD i miss yoo si jin and kang mo yeon #SongJoongKi #SongHyeKyo #SongSongCouple pic.twitter.com/QuG8QHKCqI